Editorial by Industrial Quick Search

 Polyethylene Material

-Polyethylene shares many characteristics with polypropylene, but it offers slightly better UV resistance.
-With a relative density of 0.97 and a melting point of 165°C, polyethylene is a comparable yet distinct option.
+Polyethylene shares several characteristics with polypropylene, including low density and good chemical resistance, but it typically provides slightly improved UV resistance.
+With a relative density of 0.97 and a melting point of 165°C, polyethylene can be a practical choice when a lightweight rope material with balanced environmental performance is needed.

 PEEK